 Fashion-savvy APC, Opening Ceremony, Dagmar and Rodebjer.

 Bridging the two merchant's houses is the Great Room, a decadent but intimate space looking out across the garden behind the hotel.
-A generous buffet breakfast is served here, and a light menu of snacks (local meats and cheeses, croquettes, smoked salmon, toasties, spring rolls and some sweet nibbles, too) is served in the Great Room, lounge and in-room in the afternoon, to accompany drinks.
+A light menu of snacks (local meats and cheeses, croquettes, smoked salmon, toasties, spring rolls and some sweet nibbles, too) is served in the Great Room, lounge and in-room in the afternoon, to accompany drinks.

 With brushed steel stools lined up around theatrically lit counters and a separate lounge area, the Bar at Canal House is atmospheric and attractive.
 Multiple mirrors, matt black walls and gilded Napoleonic plasterwork set the scene for seduction.
 Sip wine, sink highballs or sup cold draught beer.